 A son of the four-time Spa 24h winner

-Maxime Martin was born on March 20, 1986, in Uccle near Brussels.
+Maxime Martin was born in March 1986 in Uccle near Brussels.
 Considering that he is the son of famous Jean-Michel Martin, the four-time winner of 24 Hours of Spa, Maxime’s racing career started relatively.
 In 2005, at 18 years of age, he has begun his career behind the wheel of a MINI Cooper in the national Challenge championship.